brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

 This script begins with a few dependency imports before checking if a command-line argument is defined with `process.argv[2] == null`.
 If it isn't, the program prints its usage and exits with an error code.
-If an argument was included it is interpreted as the `TWITTER_USER` later in the program.
+If an argument was included it is interpreted as `TWITTER_USER` later in the program.
 After this validation check, we `require('@tensorflow/tfjs-node-gpu')` and then check the value of `tf.getBackend()`.
 If your computer has an NVIDIA graphics card and CUDA installed<span class="marginal-note" data-info="See [ML Development Environment](ml-development-environment.html)"></span> the backend should now be "tensorflow".
 If not, it will instead be either "cpu" or "webgl", in which case we fallback to the non-GPU-accelerated version of tfjs-node with `require('@tensorflow/tfjs-node')`.

 We define several global constants in this script for Twitter download settings and hyperparameters.
 If the user specified the `twitter-user` command line argument with an "@" character (e.g. "[@branger_briz](https://twitter.com/branger_briz)") we remove it.
-We also define the URL for an instance of `tweet-server` we wrote earlier in this chapter via `const TWEET_SERVER = 'http://localhost:3000'`, before defining the hyperparameter values we'll use to fine-tune our model.<span class="marginal-note" data-info="These values were chosen via a hyperparameter search just like we did in [Part 3](twitterbot-part-3-model-inference-and-deployment.html), this time using data from an individual user's twitter account and weight initialization using the base model.
+We also define the URL for an instance of `tweet-server` we wrote earlier in this chapter via `const TWEET_SERVER = 'http://localhost:3000'`, before defining the hyperparameter values we'll use to fine-tune our model.<span class="marginal-note" data-info="These values were chosen via a hyperparameter search just like we did in [Part 3](twitterbot-part-3-model-inference-and-deployment.html), this time using data from an individual user's Twitter account and weight initialization using the base model.
 This search was written in JavaScript and you can download the script from [here](https://github.com/brangerbriz/twitter-transfer-learning/blob/master/bin/hyperparameter-search.js)."></span> With this setup complete, we launch the `main()` function and log any errors to the console.

-The `main()` function begins by downloading and encoding twitter data via `utils.loadTwitterData(TWITTER_USER, TWEET_SERVER)`.
+The `main()` function begins by downloading and encoding Twitter data via `utils.loadTwitterData(TWITTER_USER, TWEET_SERVER)`.
 This function makes an HTTP request to our `tweet-server`'s API and returns the JSON results or throws an error if something went wrong.
 Here's a peek at its source code inside `src/utils.py`:

 <pre class="code">
     <code class="javascript" data-wrap="false">